NIL Wealth Strategies — 2026 Athlete & Family Risk Awareness Guide

 Most families and athletes struggle later on in the road because nobody ever taught them what to do.
 That includes basic things like how taxes work with NIL income, how risk exposure happens in athlete life, why injury recovery creates financial gaps even with insurance, how to make smart decisions without pressure, and how to plan for life after sports.

 This guide is written through the lens of real-world protection and compliance.
-I'm an Enrolled Agent (EA)—federally authorized to represent taxpayers before the IRS—and I'm also licensed in Life & Health as well as Property & Casualty.
+I’m an Enrolled Agent (EA)—federally authorized to represent taxpayers before the IRS—and I’m also licensed in Life & Health and Property & Casualty insurance and appointed with Aflac, a nationally recognized supplemental insurance carrier.

 Enrolled Agent